 Furniture warehousing and delivery processes rely on robust logistical strategies so that products reach customers.
 However, the pandemic has created additional logistical problems.

-Unfortunately, the pandemic has exacerbated many of the logistical challenges faced when it comes to shipping furniture.
+Unfortunately, the pandemic has exacerbated many of the logistical challenges associated with shipping furniture.
 A recent report found that 97% of manufacturing and logistics executives had undergone a supply chain disruption due to the pandemic.
 Roughly 73% plan to pursue major shifts in how they run their supply chains.

 Furniture Logistical Challenges

-- Increased online shopping demand: With the pandemic forcing stores to close, shoppers may make more online purchases.
-This increase in furniture demand results in added shipping delays with fewer available shipping resources, since many sellers never made contingency plans to handle a pandemic.
+Increased online shopping demand: With the pandemic forcing stores to close, shoppers may make more online purchases.
+This increase in furniture demand results in added shipping delays with fewer available shipping resources since many sellers never made contingency plans to handle a pandemic.

-- Implement white glove services: White glove services may lower the amount of returned furniture due to damage during the last mile delivery.
+Implement white glove services: White glove services may lower the amount of returned furniture due to damage during the last mile delivery.
 Workers unpack and inspect the furniture before it gets placed in the truck for final delivery.
 This process helps guarantee that the furniture was not damaged when leaving the manufacturer and cuts on additional transportation costs.
 Then, two drivers accompany the shipment during the last mile to install or assemble the furniture, ensuring the customer’s satisfaction.

-- Invest in inventory management and logistical software: Technology offers numerous ways to optimize warehouse receiving processes and sorting processes and develop logistical strategies.
+Invest in inventory management and logistical software: Technology offers numerous ways to optimize warehouse receiving processes and sorting processes and develop logistical strategies.
 You may use inventory management software to track furniture placement in warehouses and vehicles, allowing for more efficient item placement in warehouse zones and on delivery trucks.
 Sellers may also use artificial intelligence technologies to perform visual inspections of furniture to spot damage while enhancing supply chain productivity.

-WSI Furniture Logistical Solutions
+WSI Furniture Logistics